Analyzing Rekor Systems (REKR) & Its Peers

 |2.54

-Rekor Systems presently has a consensus price target of $21.75, suggesting a potential upside of 100.83%.
-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 16.66%.
-Given Rekor Systems’ stronger consensus rating and higher probable upside, equities analysts clearly believe Rekor Systems is more favorable than its competitors.
+Rekor Systems presently has a consensus target price of $21.75, indicating a potential upside of 100.65%.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 15.62%.
+Given Rekor Systems’ stronger consensus rating and higher possible upside, equities analysts plainly believe Rekor Systems is more favorable than its rivals.

 Volatility and Risk

-Rekor Systems has a beta of 1.93, meaning that its stock price is 93% more volatile than the S&P 500.
-Comparatively, Rekor Systems’ competitors have a beta of 3.53, meaning that their average stock price is 253% more volatile than the S&P 500.
+Rekor Systems has a beta of 1.93, meaning that its share price is 93% more volatile than the S&P 500.
+Comparatively, Rekor Systems’ rivals have a beta of 3.53, meaning that their average share price is 253% more volatile than the S&P 500.

 Profitability

-This table compares Rekor Systems and its competitors’ net margins, return on equity and return on assets.
+This table compares Rekor Systems and its rivals’ net margins, return on equity and return on assets.

 |Net Margins